+- Open the flip and press

+[MENU].

-- 1. Open the phone and press the OK key MENU. - 2.
-Press 13 Contacts. - 3.
-Press 13 New Contact. - Enter the name and press the Directional key downward until the phone number type you want is highlighted. - Enter the number and any additional contact information and press the OK key SAVE to update your contact entry.
+- 2. Press Contacts.

+- 3. Press New Contact.

+- Enter the name and press the Directional Key downward until the phone number type you want is highlighted.

+- Enter the number and any additional contact information and press [SAVE] to update your contact entry.

-NOTE For more detailed information, see page 19.
+NOTE For more detailed information, see page 17.